devtut/generate/docs/php/how-to-use-private-repositories-with-composer.md

 ---
-metaTitle: "How to use private repositories with Composer"
+metaTitle: "PHP - How to use private repositories with Composer"
 description: "composer.json syntax"
 ---